-Changes to federal WHMIS-related law, and supporting provincial and territorial regulation came into full effect December 1, 2018.
-They have altered the way this information is delivered and involve incorporating the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) into existing WHMIS here in Canada.
+Changes to federal WHMIS-related law, and supporting provincial and territorial regulation, are altering the way this information is delivered.
+These changes involve incorporating the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) into existing WHMIS here in Canada.